stelcodes/nuzzle/README.md

 - `:markdown-opts` - A map of markdown processing options (syntax highlighting, shortcodes)
 - `:nuzzle/rss-channel` - A map with an RSS channel specification.
 Defaults to nil (no RSS feed).
 - `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be removed.
 Defaults to nil (no draft removal).
-- `:server-port` - A port number for the development server to listen on.
+- `:nuzzle/server-port` - A port number for the development server to listen on.
 Defaults to 6899.

 If you're from Pallet town, your `nuzzle.edn` config might look like this:
 ```clojure